cosmos/ibc/spec/client/ics-012-near-client/README.md

 }
 ```

-The current block hash, next block hash and approval message can be calcuated from `LightClientBlock`.
+The current block hash, next block hash and approval message can be calculated from `LightClientBlock`.
 The signatures in `approvalsAfterNext` are provided by current block producers by signing the approval message.

 ```typescript
 function (LightClientBlock) currentBlockHash(): CryptoHash {